kanugurajesh/Blackjack/README.md

 # blackjack
-creating a black jack game
+creating a black jack game you can play the game at  https://rajesh604.github.io/singleplayer_blackjack/